 Processed foods cook faster, you digest them faster and you feel hungrier faster.
 Then you can either eat more food or be preoccupied by hunger pains.
 Each decision we make triggers a positive or negative series of events.

 Another option is to choose steel cut oats.
 Set off a healthy domino effect!
-Steel cut oats are considered whole foods because they’re in their most natural state.
+Steel cut oats are considered whole foods because they’re very close to their natural state.

 Steel cut oats aren’t processed in a factory so:

 - your body needs to do all the work (whole foods take longer to digest)